postsharp/Metalama.Patterns/doc/npc.md

 ```

 ### Subscribing
-When A.B is assigned, the object needs to subscribe to all slots of B, i.e. slots 0, 1, 2.
+When A.B is assigned, the object needs to subscribe to all source slots of B, i.e. slots 0, 1, 2.

-This may look more expensive than adding one handler to an event, but there is no allocation as the subscription record may be a tuple `(INpcReceiver, NpcTargetSlot)` and may be stored in an optimized data structure.
+This may look more expensive than adding one handler to an event, but there is no allocation as the subscription record may be a tuple `(INpcReceiver, NpcTargetSlot)` and may be stored in an optimized data structure (shared between slots to save memory and have a better CPU cache performance).

 ### Intra-type dependencies
 One described performance issue of the original implementation was the need to process dependencies between own properties using the same mechanism - raising the event, receiving it, resolving dependent properties, etc.